xiyi0409/blockchain-face-attendance-system/README.md

 # blockchain-face-attendance-system
-A decentralized employee attendance system using Blockchain, IPFS, Flutter, Flask, and DeepFace.
+A decentralized employee attendance system using Ethereum Blockchain, IPFS, Flask, DeepFace, and Flutter.